Terrapin Exteriors

 When you add furring strips and new siding panels, you are effectively increasing the overall thickness of your walls.
 This added depth means that your existing window and door frames might appear recessed or “canned.”
 To ensure everything looks aesthetically pleasing and functions correctly, you will often need to extend the window and door jambs and sills to match the new wall plane.

 Furthermore, proper flashing around all openings—windows, doors, and any other penetrations—is absolutely critical.
 Flashing is designed to direct water away from these vulnerable areas and prevent leaks that could lead to water damage.
 This is a detailed aspect of the siding installation that requires skill and experience; issues around siding windows are common points of failure if not handled correctly.
 Sometimes, this is a good opportunity to consider window replacement if existing units are old or inefficient.
+This can also be an ideal time to explore window replacement in Blue Bell especially if your current windows are outdated or not energy efficient.

 Building Codes and Permits